 Some of the atoms that make up your body are the same atoms that were part of the Big Bang.

 New cells regenerate at 25 million new cells per second.

-These facts about the human body will help you and understand the importance of the functions of the human body.
-Also, click here for more additional info regarding the facts of the human body.
+These facts about the human body will help you understand the importance of the functions of the human body.
+Also, click here for more additional info regarding the facts about the human body.